Tun555/lazyearth/README.md

 ## Tech

-lazyemployee uses a number of open source projects to work properly:
+lazyearth uses a number of open source projects to work properly:

 - Python